scroll top

 Free toys #4: Nextdoor

 With Nextdoor, you can connect with your neighbors to stay on top of what’s happening in your community.
-It’s also an excellent resource for learning about opportunities to get toys for free or to learn about local events such as toy giveaways or yard sales where you can get steeply discounted toys.
+It’s free to join.
+You can use it on an internet browser or through the app to find sources of free toys and learn about local events such as toy giveaways or yard sales where you can get steeply discounted toys.

 Free toys #5: OfferUp

-If you have some extra cash on hand, you can browse OfferUp to find gently used or previously owned toys.
+OfferUp is an inexpensive way to find gently used or previously owned toys.
 Created by two fathers who sought to replace things they no longer wanted with things they needed, OfferUp is the largest mobile marketplace powered by a secure app you can use to buy or sell locally.

 From your smartphone, you can use the app to message sellers.
 You can also view profiles to ensure you are dealing with reputable sellers with good ratings and positive feedback before you make a purchase.